doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

  1. the first one was the easiest one: you didn't need to know anything about white-box, crypto or even AES ; you could just see the function as a black-box & try to find "design flaws" in its inner-workings
  2. the elite way: this one involved to understand & recover the entire design of the white-box, then to identify design weaknesses that allows the challenger to directly attack & recover the encryption key.
 A really nice write-up has been recently written by [@doegox](https://twitter.com/doegox), check it out, really :): [Oppida/NoSuchCon challenge](http://wiki.yobi.be/wiki/NSC_Writeups).

-The annoying thing is that you don't have a lot of understandable available C codes on the web that implement such things, nevertheless you do have quite some nice academic references ; they are a really good resource to build your own.
+The annoying thing is that you don't have a lot of understandable available C code on the web that implement such things, nevertheless you do have quite some nice academic references ; they are a really good resource to build your own.

-This post aims to present briefly, in a simple way what an AES white-box looks like ; and to show how its design is important if you want to not have your encryption key extracted :).
+This post aims to present briefly, in a simple way what an AES white-box looks like, and to show how its design is important if you want to not have your encryption key extracted :).
 The implementation I'm going to talk about today is not my creation at all, I just followed the first part (might do another post talking about the second part?
 Who knows) of a really [nice paper](https://github.com/0vercl0k/stuffz/raw/master/wbaes_attack/docs/a_tutorial_on_whitebox_aes.pdf) (even for non-mathematical / crypto guys like me!) written by James A. Muir.

 The idea is simple: we will start from a clean AES128 encryption function in plain C, we will modify it & transform it into a white-box implementation in several steps.
-As usual, all the codes are available on my github account; you are encourage to break & hack them!
+As usual, all the code are available on my github account; you are encourage to break & hack them!

 Of course, we will use this post to briefly present what is the white-box cryptography, what are the goals & why it's kind of cool.